J. Harvie Wilkinson III: Books

+Selected articles

 Honors and awards

 In 2004, the University of Virginia awarded Wilkinson the Thomas Jefferson Foundation Medal in Law, its highest external honor.

-In 2009, the Lawrenceville School awarded him its highest honor.
+In 2009, the Lawrenceville School awarded Wilkinson its highest honor.

 In 2016, the John Barbee Minor Inn of Court in Charlottesville recognized Wilkinson's three decades of judicial service with a Certificate of Merit and Lifetime Achievement Award.